RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 var parsedResult = recognizer.Recognizer.matchText("Some text to match to intent");
 ```

+(If this is not working, check to make sure you have generated your recognizer.json
+first and that it's located in the same directory where your code is.)

+Note that there are additional arguments to matchText().
+You can specify sorting
+order, excluded intents, and a different recognizer file.

 You can also use it from the command line to test your configuration and to see
 the matches.
 For an example of how to use it (assuming you cloned the code from
 GitHub and ran "npm test" to have it configured with the test samples), try: